-Pattern Company & Number:
+Pattern Company & Number: \\\

-- Garments modeled in the Clothing Revue may be entered as a - Garments made on a serger and sewing machine will compete in the same classes. - Attach a 3"x 5" card to your exhibit tag with the following
+- Garments modeled in the Clothing Revue may be entered as a clothing exhibit. - Garments made on a serger and sewing machine will compete in the same classes. - Attach a 3"x 5" card to your exhibit tag with the following information:

-Tibel Content.
+Fiber Content:

 Type of Interfacing:

 Changes to pattern:

 Care:

 Estimated total cost:

-Failure to include the card will result in a dropping of one
+Failure to include the card will result in a droppi ng of on

-- placing.

-- Exhibitors must provide hangers and secure entry tags to the garment with safety pins.

-- Danish Judging.
+- Failure to include the card will result in a dropping of one placing. - Exhibitors must provide hangers and secure entry tags to the garment with safety pins. - Danish Judging.